VirusPilot/install-scripts/README.md

 ## dump1090-fa
 source: https://github.com/flightaware/dump1090

-This is required for ADS-B feeders like FlightAware, PlaneFinder, FlightRadar24, ADS-B Exchange.
+This script installs the ADS-B decoder service which is required for ADS-B feeders like FlightAware, PlaneFinder, FlightRadar24, ADS-B Exchange.

 ```
 ./install-scripts/install-dumo1090-fa